-- 7.22 Policy CC3 (Parking Provision) of the CS & P DPD states that the Council will require appropriate provision to be made for off-street parking in development proposals in accordance with its maximum parking standards. - 7.23 On 20 September 2011 the Council's Cabinet agreed a 'Position Statement' on how Policy CC3 should now be interpreted in the light of the Government's parking policy changes.
-The effect of this is that the Council will give little weight to the word 'maximum' in relation to residential development when applying Policy CC3 and its residential parking standards will generally be applied as minimum. - 7.24 The supporting text to the Parking Standards and associated 'Position Statement' stipulates a number of exceptional situations where a reduction in parking will be allowed.
-One of these situations includes town centre locations where the reduction in parking will be assessed against, amongst other transport considerations, the range and quality of facilities within reasonable walking distance. - 7.25 The County Highway Authority has not raised an objection regarding the lack of parking provision nor on highway safety grounds and noted that 'the County Highway Authority considers that, due to the parking restrictions that are in operation in all of the roads in the vicinity of the site, it is unlikely that vehicles would park anywhere that would materially compromise safety or capacity of the highway.
-In addition, it is feasible in this sustainable location to occupy the proposed residential units without access to a private car'. - 7.26 The application site is located within a town centre and in an area that is well served by public transport and facilities for retail and entertainment.
+- 7.26 Policy CC3 (Parking Provision) of the CS & P DPD states that the Council will require appropriate provision to be made for off-street parking in development proposals in accordance with its maximum parking standards. - 7.27 On 20 September 2011 the Council's Cabinet agreed a 'Position Statement' on how Policy CC3 should now be interpreted in the light of the Government's parking policy changes.
+The effect of this is that the Council will give little weight to the word 'maximum' in relation to residential development when applying Policy CC3 and its residential parking standards will generally be applied as minimum. - 7.28 The supporting text to the Parking Standards and associated 'Position Statement' stipulates a number of exceptional situations where a reduction in parking will be allowed.
+One of these situations includes town centre locations where the reduction in parking will be assessed against, amongst other transport considerations, the range and quality of facilities within reasonable walking distance. - 7.29 The County Highway Authority has not raised an objection regarding the lack of parking provision nor on highway safety grounds and noted that 'the County Highway Authority considers that, due to the parking restrictions that are in operation in all of the roads in the vicinity of the site, it is unlikely that vehicles would park anywhere that would materially compromise safety or capacity of the highway.
+In addition, it is feasible in this sustainable location to occupy the proposed residential units without access to a private car'. - 7.30 The application site is located within a town centre and in an area that is well served by public transport and facilities for retail and entertainment.
 There is also a large supermarket within walking distance over Staines Bridge.
 In addition, cycle parking is provided to the satisfaction of the County Highway Authority.
-Therefore, in this context, it is considered that the site is in an accessible location and I consider that there are sufficient grounds to justify refusing the proposals on the lack of any parking.
+The previous application for nine units was not refused on parking grounds.
+Therefore, in this context, it is considered that the site is in an accessible location and I do not consider that there are sufficient grounds to justify refusing the proposals on the lack of any parking.